matt70iu/project-1-html-css-v3/README.md

 - Contact form displaying code institute dump page but not displaying any data that was submitted.
 Corrected form perameters to get rather than post in html rectified this.
 - Images were not coded optimally and were returning poor lighthouse and HTML validator results, issues now rectified.
 - Tested site loading and responsiveness in the following browsers: Microsoft Edge, Mozilla Firefox, Google Chrome and everything performed as expected with all images loading and nav items changing as needed for smaller screen sizes.
+- Aria label on youtube video causing HTML validator warning, although, label produced higer lighthouse score.
+I decided to remove the aria label in order to remove validator warning.

 ### Validator Testing